espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 You'll need an up to date version of [Google Chrome](https://www.google.com/chrome/browser/desktop/) or Opera Web Browsers on one of:

-* Android (Android 6, Marshmallow or later required, but Android 5 [works with Chromium](http://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop))
 * Mac OS (OS X Yosemite or later required)
+* Windows support in Chrome is in progress - Windows 10 should be supported in 2017.
+You'll need to [install the Web IDE application](#with-an-application) for now.
 * Linux (BlueZ 5.41+ required - you can check by typing `bluetoothd --version`).
 [Bluez install instructions here](/Web Bluetooth On Linux)
 * Chromebook (all Chromebooks with Bluetooth should support Web Bluetooth)
-* Windows support is in progress - Windows 10 should be supported in 2017
+* Android (Android 6, Marshmallow or later required, but Android 5 [works with Chromium](http://stackoverflow.com/questions/34810194/can-i-try-web-bluetooth-on-chrome-for-android-lollipop))

 First, you need to enable Web Bluetooth support: